-Roy’s proposal centres around building a Bioregion Activity Centre – like a greenhouse made out of reclaimed windows and discarded wood.
-It will be a place for rest and calm, as well as encouraging garden visitors to explore in more detail.
+Roy’s proposal centred around building a Bioregion Activity Centre – like a greenhouse made out of reclaimed windows and discarded wood.
+It offers a place for rest and calm, as well as encouraging garden visitors to explore in more detail.

-The glasshouse will hold interesting second-hand tools such as binoculars, flower presses and contact microphones.
-These will be available for visitors to use as they explore their relationships with the nonhuman life in the garden.
+The glasshouse holds interesting second-hand tools such as binoculars, flower presses and contact microphones.
+These are available for visitors to use as they explore their relationships with the nonhuman life in the garden.
 People might use them to look at birds, wild plants or even microbes in the compost.

 Mosaic LGBT+ Young Persons’ Trust

 Growing Up B